niktechnopro/space-shooter-game/README.md

 This is a shooter with scrolling background and mouse control

-the sprites were from 2 location which offer free resources:
+The sprites and sound effects downloaded from 2 location that offer free resources:

 https://kenney.nl/;